bskinn/sphobjinv/CONTRIBUTING.md

 doc> make -Ea
 ```

-It's also a good idea to build the complete docs every once in a while with its
+It's also a good idea to build the complete docs every once in a while with the
 ['nitpicky' option](https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-nitpicky),
 in order to detect any broken cross-references, as these will fail the
 [Azure CI pipeline](#continuous-integration):